ENERGY POLICY STUDIES

 All illustrated materials, tables, drawings, charts, etc. should be placed in the middle of the page, in separate lines (with a spacing of 6 lines) and marked with the title and number of the material.
 Below the material, its source should be given (Times New Roman font, 10 points, italics, spacing 1.5).
 If possible, materials should be prepared in shades of black and grey.

-The patterns of footnotes:
+The patterns of in-text references:

 - a monograph: surname of the author/ authors, year of publication, page- (Kowalski, Nowak 2016: 12);